 The goals of couple therapy

 Different methods of couples therapy have different goals.
 The method I practice is called Emotionally Focused Couples Therapy.
-The goal of Emotionally Focused Couple Therapy is not only the reduction of fights, tensions and negativity.
+The goal of Emotionally Focused Couple Therapy is not only the reduction of fights, tensions, and negativity.
 The main goal of Emotionally Focused Couple Therapy is to create a secure relationship.
 What is a secure relationship?
 A secure relationship is a relationship in which both partners feel accepted for who they are and in which they find closeness and comfort with each other whenever they need it.
 It is also a relationship which supports both partners in pursuing their own goals and dreams and in becoming more of who they really are.

 Passion and sex

 A secure relationship is also the prerequisite for passion and great sex.
 For only if I feel accepted and safe in a relationship, can I freely express myself and take the risks involved in passionate sexuality.
-How can I feel turned on when I feel tensed all the time because my partner is angry or emotionally distant and shut down most of the time?
+How can I feel turned on when I feel tense all the time because my partner is angry or emotionally distant and shut down most of the time?
 As they say, porcupines have to make love very carefully.
 The same holds true for humans when one's partner is angry or resentful and looks as prickly as a porcupine.
-In a secure relationship partners can have passionate sex because they can let go, and there is room for spontaneity and for allowing themselves to be carried away by the wave of passion.
+In a secure relationship, partners can have passionate sex because they can let go, and there is room for spontaneity and for allowing themselves to be carried away by the wave of passion.

 A secure relationship is not a “perfect” relationship.
 Human beings are not perfect, so we cannot expect our relationships to be perfect.
 And the good news is that perfection is not even necessary: If we take a look at research studies, we can see that secure and insecure relationships do not so much differ in the number of conflicts.
 Both happily and unhappily married couples have conflicts.
 A major difference is that in a secure relationship conflicts are resolved quickly, while in an insecure relationship conflicts are extremely stressful and prolonged.
-In a secure relationship conflicts are like a cool breeze on an otherwise warm and sunny day.
+In a secure relationship, conflicts are like a cool breeze on an otherwise warm and sunny day.
 In an insecure relationship, in contrast, conflicts often lead to fierce arguments, prolonged emotional disconnections, and intense feelings of hopelessness and isolation.
-In secure relationships repeated experiences of emotional reconnection after conflict lead to a strong sense of trust: When you know from experience that conflicts can be resolved, differences no longer feel so threatening.
-Instead differences can be experienced as enriching and exciting.
+Insecure relationships repeated experiences of emotional reconnection after conflict leads to a strong sense of trust: When you know from experience that conflicts can be resolved, differences no longer feel so threatening.
+Instead, differences can be experienced as enriching and exciting.

-How does Emotionally Focused
+How does Emotionally Focused Couple Therapy work?